chinapedia/wikipedia.abstract.en/Page/Magnetic_resonance_imaging.md

 Real-time MRI

-Real-time_MRI_-_Thorax.ogv at a resolution of 50 ms]] Real-time MRI refers to the continuous imaging of moving objects (such as the heart) in real time.
+at a resolution of 50 ms]] Real-time MRI refers to the continuous imaging of moving objects (such as the heart) in real time.
 One of the many different strategies developed since the early 2000s is based on radial FLASH MRI, and iterative reconstruction.
 This gives a temporal resolution of 20–30 ms for images with an in-plane resolution of 1.5–2.0 mm.[67]
 Balanced steady-state free precession (bSSFP) imaging has a better image contrast between the blood pool and myocardium than the FLASH MRI, yet it will produce severe banding artifact when the B0 inhomogeneity is strong.
 Real-time MRI is likely to add important information on diseases of the heart and the joints, and in many cases may make MRI examinations easier and more comfortable for patients, especially for the patients who cannot hold their breathings or who have arrhythmia.[68]

 Interventional MRI